-Tutorial Videos: Top 20 Tips to Create Better, Faster and Easier Video Tutorials Today
+Tutorial Videos: Top 21 Tips to Create Better Video (in 2024)

 Video has become one of the most important mediums in use today for communicating instructions.
 It is a great way to communicate with your users and to embrace both user communities and user-driven information.